Wolox/async-requests/README.md

 end
 ```

-This will enqueue a [Sidekiq worker](https://github.com/Wolox/async-requests/blob/master/app/workers/async_request/job_processor.rb) that will call `MyComputeHeavyWorker.new.execute` with the args passed as parameters to `execute_async`.
+This will enqueue a `JobProcessor` worker that will call `MyComputeHeavyWorker.new.execute` with the args passed as parameters to `create_and_enqueue`.

 The client can then make a GET request to the returned URL sending the `token` in a `X-JOB-AUTHORIZATION` header (configurable).
 If the job's completed, it will get a response code and a json body.
-Otherwise, a `202 (accepted)` code will be returned.
+Otherwise, a HTTP status code `accepted (202)` will be returned.

 `MyComputeHeavyWorker` must return an array with two components.
 The first one has be the status code (number or Rails symbol), the second one has be the response that will be sent to the client.
 Take into account that the response must be a string because it will be stored in the database.